Eligible SV Clean Energy customers can get a $250 rebate on qualifying at-home EV chargers when they start smart charging with GridShift.

 Once you disconnect your EV, we will no longer be able to optimize charging on your vehicle, and you will need to re-enter your login details to reconnect to the platform.
-Any data from previous charging sessions will be combined with other participants’ data.
-The aggregate data will be analyzed by SVCE to determine the impact of the pilot.
+Any data from previous charging sessions will be combined with other customers’ data.
+The aggregate data will be analyzed by SVCE to determine the impact of the program.

 We will not smart charge your car when you are away from home.
 Charging at any other locations (e.g. at superchargers, your place of work, the shopping mall etc.) will be tracked so you can see the energy you’ve used, but not managed.
 We know whether or not you are charging at home using location data from the GPS in the vehicle.